FrederikLeed/inventory-collector/README.md

-# Remote Computer Inventory PowerShell Script
+# Computer Inventory PowerShell Script

 This PowerShell script is designed to remotely collect various system and software-related information from one or more computers and create an inventory report in JSON format.
 It can also zip and move the collected data to a central fileshare location for further analysis.